Class Code: 04343

 MATERIALS FABRICATION INSPECTOR 1

-Under general supervision performs sampling, inspection and/or testing work of a limited scope and character associated with materials production/fabrication or with structured metal material fabrication at producer plants, performs related sampling, inspection, and testing of materials used on construction and maintenance project sites; performs related work as required.
+Performs sampling, inspection and/or testing work of a limited scope and character associated with materials production/fabrication or with structured metal material fabrication at producer plants, performs related sampling, inspection, and testing of materials used on construction and maintenance project sites; performs related work as required.

 The Work Examples and Competencies listed are for illustrative purposes only and not intended to be the primary basis for position classification decisions.